joedski/service-demo-elm/README.md

 The Demo Service
 ----------------

 In the interest of keeping this as minimal as possible, the service demonstrated in each case is kept as simple as possible.
-In this case, each takes as a request any string, including the empty string, and returns in response a random number with the range `[0 5)`.
+In this case, each takes as a request any string, including the empty string, and returns in response a random number with the range `[0 5)`, and never returnning anything interpreted as an error.
 To further complicate matters, this response is sent 2 seconds after the request is received.